Azure-Samples/e2e-dotnetcore-function-sendemail/README.md

 languages:
 - csharp
 - dotnet
-name: ".NET Core Azure Function to send email to/with Office 365"
+name: ".NET Core Azure Function to send SMTP email to/with Office 365"
 description: "Azure Function that receives a POST request then sends email."
 products:
 - azure